- Customer Experience

 Gen Z trusts social media because they’re young.

 While it’s true that Gen Zers are particularly active on social media, the reason for their trust is not simply that they’re young or lacking discernment.
-CGK research discovered that their trust in social media is the result of growing up with the technology at their fingertips and being able to follow events as they unfold.
+CGK research discovered that their Missing resource for 4ulaRIdnr2XJYLBQvQsGp2 in social media is the result of growing up with the technology at their fingertips and being able to follow events as they unfold.
 This is in contrast to their distrust of traditional media like newspapers and the evening news, precisely because of their slow news cycles.

 Gen Z doesn’t want to work.